karuifeather/kf-data/portfolio/featherly.md

 The deployment of Featherly follows a continuous integration and continuous delivery (CI/CD) pipeline to ensure rapid and reliable updates.

-1. **Frontend**:
 - The Angular application is built using the Nx build pipeline and deployed to **AWS S3**.
-2. **Backend**:
 - After the backend is Dockerized, the image is pushed to **AWS ECR**, and Lambda is updated to use the latest version.
-3. **Automated CI/CD**:
 - **GitHub Actions** handles the build and deployment process.
 Every push to the `main` branch triggers the deployment of both the frontend and backend applications.

 ## **Current Features**

 Here’s a quick overview of what’s currently available in Featherly:

-- **Frontend**:
 - Beautifully designed user interface built with **Tailwind CSS**.
 - Tour listings with filters, booking options, and user reviews.
-- **Backend**:
 - API endpoints to fetch data stored in **MongoDB**.
 - Handles user authentication, payment processing, and tour data management.

 ## **How Featherly Comes Together in Production**

-- **Frontend (Client)**:
 - Users can visit `https://featherly.karuifeather.com` to access the Angular app hosted on S3 and delivered via CloudFront.
 - API requests (such as fetching tours or making bookings) are routed through `https://api.featherly.karuifeather.com`, managed by API Gateway and Lambda.

-- **Backend (Server)**:
 - API Gateway routes requests to Lambda, where business logic like payment processing and data fetching occurs.

-- **Automated Deployment**:
 - **GitHub Actions** ensures that changes to the frontend and backend are deployed seamlessly, with Lambda updates and S3 deployments automatically triggered after each push to `main`.

-- **Global Distribution**:
 - CloudFront caches the frontend for fast, low-latency delivery across the globe.
 - API Gateway manages scalable access to Lambda functions for handling user interactions.

 ---